Marvin Gaye: What's Going On

 Marvin Gaye's landmark 1971 album What's Going On changed all that forever.

-The album was the first by Motown whose production was wholly credited to a single artist and it was an instant critical and commercial success, receiving universal praise and yielding three hit singles.
-More to the point, it lent R&B credibility as an art form in a time when it was losing relevance, expanding its territory beyond catchy love songs sung by glamorous girl groups with tambourines.
-Today What’s Going On is hailed as one of the all-time greats, with Rolling Stone naming it in 2004 as the 6th best album ever recorded.
+The first Motown album to wholly credit a single artist for its production, What's Going On was an instant critical and commercial success, receiving universal praise and yielding three hit singles.
+More to the point, it lent the R&B genre credibility as an art form in a time when it was losing relevance, expanding its territory beyond catchy love songs sung by glamorous girl groups with tambourines.
+Today What's Going On is hailed as one of the all-time greats, with Rolling Stone naming it in 2004 as the 6th best album ever recorded.

-In ways, its success brought down the house that Gordy built, inspiring musicians like Stevie Wonder and The Isley Brothers to demand more artistic freedom and control over their work.
+In ways, its success brought down the house that Gordy built, inspiring musicians like Stevie Wonder and the Isley Brothers to demand more artistic freedom and control over their work.
 There would be more successes for Motown, but the days of Hitsville, USA's factory-style assembly line of musical production were gone.
-Eventually Marvin Gaye would leave Motown Records when they released what he deemed unfinished material.
-Many other artists would follow suit over the years.
-On the occasion of its 50th anniversary, Stevie Wonder was the only artist from the 60s who remained on Motown Records – a label that has undergone various changes in corporate ownership since Berry Gordy sold what had become a money-losing venture by the mid 80s.
+Eventually Gaye would leave Motown Records after they released what he deemed unfinished material.
+Many other artists followed suit over the years.
+On the occasion of Motown's 50th anniversary, Stevie Wonder was the only artist from the '60s who remained signed to Motown Records – a label that has undergone various changes in corporate ownership since Gordy sold what had become a money-losing venture by the mid '80s.

-Gaye reunited with Harvey Fuqua late in his career, as Fuqua took the producing reins on 1982’s Midnight Love.
-After touring in support of the record, an exhausted, addicted and increasingly paranoid Marvin Gaye Jr. moved back into his parents’ house.
+Gaye reunited with Harvey Fuqua late in his career, as Fuqua took the producing reins on 1982's Midnight Love.
+After touring in support of the record, an exhausted, addicted and increasingly paranoid Gaye moved back into his parents' house.
 Never on good terms even in the best of times, he and his alcoholic father quarreled.
-On April 1, 1984, his father shot and killed him when Marvin tried to forcefully intervene in a dispute between his parents.
-The sentencing judge ruled that Marvin Gaye Jr. had provoked the shooting.
+On April 1, 1984, his father shot and killed him when Gaye tried to forcefully intervene in a dispute between his parents.
+The sentencing judge ruled that Gaye had provoked the shooting.